 Organic Methods to Control Spider Mites

 Even with the most preventive measures, it is still quite possible for a plant to get spider mites.
-Once you have identified the problem, then you need to get rid of them quickly.
-There are a number of ways in which you can do this.
+Once you have identified the problem, then you need to get rid of them quickly because they multiply quickly.
+There are a number of ways you can do this.
 The following spray recipes are contact sprays meaning the spray has to make contact with the mite to be effective.
 You will need a good sprayer.
 An adjustable nozzle is helpful for getting under the leaves of the plants.

 Spraying your plant with the following spray recipes will require repeated application as the eggs of the spider mite hatch in 3 to 4 days.
 You will want to stay ahead of them.